bash-lsp/bash-language-server/vscode-client/README.md

 It defaults to `""`, which disables explainshell integration.
 When set, this extension will send requests to the endpoint and displays documentation for flags.

+Once https://github.com/idank/explainshell/pull/125 is merged in, you'll be able to set this to `"https://explainshell.com"`.

 [tree-sitter]: https://github.com/tree-sitter/tree-sitter
 [tree-sitter-bash]: https://github.com/tree-sitter/tree-sitter-bash
 [explainshell]: https://explainshell.com/